Joe Duplantier: Gojira

 A week before the release of Gojira's Magma, he expressed his disillusionment when he said that the metal genre did not receive the attention of the main French-language media.
-He described the genre as a niche that has been perceived as culturally unimportant in the country, compared to Scandinavia and Germany.
+He described the genre as a niche perceived as culturally unimportant in the country, contrasting with Scandinavia and Germany.
 Benoit Guerin, department director of Ouest-France, echoed his view and wrote, "In France, [modern] chanson is the queen", noting that it took Gojira a significant impact on the metal music scene and decades-long experience "to benefit from media spotlights worthy of their rank in their own country".
 Throughout 2016 and 2017, the French press would publish after scrutiny that Gojira ended up being one of the largest exporters of music from France, leading the country's metal category.
 In 2017, Gojira performed two consecutive sold-out concerts at the Paris' Olympia, at a time when the band was at its peak of popularity.
+Regarding the band's first-ever Grammy nomination at the 59th Annual Grammy Awards, Duplantier said: "We started out playing thrash and pretty intense death metal, tracks over which I've been screaming for 20 years, so I didn't expect any reward."

 In 2021, Fortitude increased Gojira's media exposure in France and earned them global chart success through the album revolving around Duplantier's committed and positive lyrics.
 The band was scheduled for its first headlining arena tour in Europe and the UK in 2022, including the 20,300-capacity Accor Arena in Paris (it was postponed to 2023 due to COVID-19 restrictions).

 Duplantier portrayed the band's lifestyle as "marginal", comprising musicians more creative than "self-destructive", and more interested in art than partying.
 He later said they were "lucky" to meet because communication was the indicator of their personality matching and also noted that none of them have drug addiction problems.
 Thus, the line-up, including Jean-Michel Labadie and Christian Andreu, has never changed.
 Duplantier portrays Gojira as "four brothers, united, to live our passion".

 Empalot

-He was also in a festive and theatrical band playing a fusion of musical genres called Empalot, involving his brother and friends, which toured in France from 1999 to 2004.
+Duplantier was also a member of a festive and theatrical band playing a fusion of musical genres called Empalot, involving his brother and friends, which toured in France from 1999 to 2004.
 For him, the project was synonymous with fits of laughter and happiness.
+Joe and Mario Duplantier founded Empalot.